Sauce, gravy or stew too thin? We’ve got 3 ways to fix that.

 Reduction

 Too much liquid?
 Get rid of it with science!
 Let the excess liquid evaporate away by bringing the substance to a boil or a simmer until the desired consistency is reached.
 This method is great for sauces — including a quick pan sauce created after cooking a protein — and gravies that are only marginally looser than desired.
-Reduction is not best choice when you want a major change in consistency or for stews where there is risk of overcooking its components.
+Reduction is not best choice when you want a major change in consistency or for stews where there is risk of overcooking its other components.

 One note of caution is to be aware of salt, as reduction concentrates the flavors and could cause a once perfectly seasoned dish to turn too saline.
 Once reduced, I like to swirl in a pat or two of butter off heat to add sheen and give the sauce a velvety texture.